Comp-Bio-Pipeline-Dev-Team/functional_CRISPR_screen/README.md

 Information on how to pull the automated pipeline off of GitHub to your local computer and get it running on your own functional CRISPR screen data!!

-These instructions have a few assumptions: 1.
-That you already have conda or a conda-like entity (micromamba, mambaforge, miniconda, etc.) installed on your local computer (if you don't have this installed, [do so now](https://github.com/conda-forge/miniforge)) 2.
-That you have [git](https://github.com/git-guides/install-git) installed on your local computer 3.
-That you have [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) installed in a conda environment (preferrably one that only contains snakemake)
+These instructions have a few assumptions:

+1\.
+That you already have conda or a conda-like entity (micromamba, mambaforge, miniconda, etc.) installed on your local computer (if you don't have this installed, [do so now](https://github.com/conda-forge/miniforge))

+2\.
+That you have [git](https://github.com/git-guides/install-git) installed on your local computer

+3\.
+That you have [snakemake v8.27.1](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) installed in a conda environment (preferrably one that only contains snakemake)

 ### Step 1: